arslanmusaddiq/1DT308-Introductory-Project/labs/3_input.md

  * Work with input
  * Work with sound
- * Work with a sensor
+ * Work with a temperature sensor

 ## Rules